Don't Come Around Here No More: Music video

 The music video is themed around the 1865 Lewis Carroll novel Alice in Wonderland, and it was directed by Jeff Stein.
 Stewart appears as the caterpillar at the beginning, sitting on a mushroom with a hookah water pipe while playing a sitar.
-Petty appears in the video dressed as The Mad Hatter, and actress/singer Louise Foley played Alice.
+Petty appears in the video dressed as The Mad Hatter, and actress/singer Louise Foley, later known as Wish Foley, played Alice.
 Alice eats a cake given to her by Stewart and tumbles into a black/white-patterned realm similar to the "Mad Tea Party" scene from Alice in Wonderland.
 She experiences a succession of bizarre events, culminating in her body being turned into a cake and eaten by the guests at the tea party.
 The video ends with Petty swallowing Alice whole, burping softly, and wiping his mouth with a napkin as the song abruptly stops, cutting off the last 29 seconds of the closing guitar solo as heard on the album version.